Health Benefits of a Plant-Based Diet

 The triathlon was every bit as grueling as advertised, and as I looked around and saw all these young, fit bodies, I wondered what I’d gotten myself into.
 Then I recalled my mission: to show people how powerful this vegan diet was.

 I did have to dig deep, however, as I was challenged like I’d never been before!
 Crossing that finish line 14 hours later, I experienced indescribable feelings—a mix of joy, empowerment, exhilaration—and total fatigue!
 I could not have gone another step!

 Meanwhile, I was being monitored to check the status of the cancer.
 Within two months, the hot spots in my bones began to fade.
 My body actually encapsulated the lesion in my lung, and my liver enzymes normalized.
 I felt healthy and strong.
 And I have remained healthy for over 30 years.

 Dr. Ruth Heidrich is now in her 80’s and still running!
 Excellent Video Clip with her that is 3-minutes.
-Darren with Plant Fueled Life did an interview with her in 2015 and got a lot of questions answered.
+MamaSezz interviewed her recently in this article, An Interview with Plant-Based Athlete, Dr. Ruth Heidrich.

 Disclosure: This post contains affiliate links to my favorite Amazon products.
 If you purchase via my links, I may make a small percentage at no cost to you.
 Thanks for supporting my content.